What you can do if you’re feeling burnt out

 Recovering from burnout

 Burnout is a state of physical, mental and emotional exhaustion caused by too much stress over a long period of time.
-If you are feeling burnt out, know that there are steps you can take to move towards recovery.
+If you are feeling burnt out, there are steps you can take to move toward recovery.

 Visit your doctor

 If you think you are experiencing burnout, it is important to seek professional support.
 As burnout shares similar symptoms with mental health conditions such as depression, it is a good idea to visit your GP to talk about how you’re feeling.
-This will allow you to ensure that you’re taking the steps that are appropriate for your situation.
-Find out more about talking to your doctor about your mental health.
+This will help ensure you’re taking the right steps for your situation.
+Find out how to talk to your doctor about your mental health.

 Try to avoid blaming yourself

-If you become burnt out, it is possible that you will blame yourself for reaching that point.
+If you become burnt out, you might blame yourself for reaching that point.
 You may believe that other people are more capable than you, or see your burnout as a sign of weakness.

 In our workplaces and wider society, being constantly productive and engaged is usually celebrated, with very little recognition given to the negative effects that this can have on an individual.
-It is important to be aware that just because certain beliefs about productivity and rest are the norm, does not mean that they are correct or healthy.
+Just because certain beliefs about productivity and rest are widespread doesn’t mean that they’re necessarily right or healthy.
 It is these very beliefs, together with other forms of stress, that can push people towards burnout.

-If you are experiencing burnout, there is one thing that you can be certain of: it is not your fault.
+If you are experiencing burnout, remember this: it’s not your fault.
 Read more about how society influences burnout.

 Recognise what is in your control when recovering from burnout

-In order to recover from burnout, it is likely that you will need to step back from a few things.
+In order to recover from burnout, it might help to take a step back from a few things.
 However, it is important to be realistic about what you can do.
-This will look completely different for everyone.
+This will look different for everyone.

 In order to pinpoint where you can make changes, make a list of all of your current commitments and activities.
-This can include work, school/ college, volunteering, sports commitments, caring for a loved one, social time and screen time, for example.
-If you identify any of these activities as a cause of stress, think about what you might be able to change about it.
+This can include work, school or college, volunteering, sports, caring for a loved one, social time and screen time.
+If you identify any of these activities as a cause of stress, think about how you might engage differently with the activity.

-While you might not be able to simply drop an activity, there may be something you can do to make it easier to manage as you focus on getting well.
+While you might not be able to simply drop a responsibility, there may be something you can do to make it easier to manage as you focus on getting well.
 For example, if your job is causing you stress, you might not be in a position to quit.
-However, steps you may consider taking include speaking to your employer about your mental health, asking for a reduction in your work hours and taking leave.
-If school is causing you stress, you could consider talking to your teachers or guidance counsellor, dropping a level in certain subjects or asking for deadline extensions.
+However, steps you might consider taking include speaking to your employer about your mental health, asking for a reduction in your work hours, and taking leave.
+If school is causing you stress, you could consider talking to your teachers or guidance counsellor, dropping a level in certain subjects, or asking for deadline extensions.
 Making these kinds of changes is completely acceptable and does not mean that you are less capable or strong than anyone else.
 In fact, learning to advocate for yourself is a sign of strength.

 Sometimes, small changes may not be enough.
-If you recognise that a job, course or other path is not for you and you are in a position to leave them, know that that is completely ok.
+If you recognise that a job, educational course, or other path isn’t right for you and you have the option to leave, it’s completely ok to do so.

 Prioritise simple self-care

 If you are experiencing burnout, it is really important to look after yourself and your needs.
 This is known as self-care.
-Prioritising self-care is always very important, and even more so if you are recovering from burnout.
-However, it is important to decide for yourself what self-care means to you.
+Prioritising self-care is important, and it becomes even more necessary when you’re recovering from burnout.
+It can be helpful to reflect on what self-care means to you.
 The self-care routine adopted by your friend or someone you follow on social media might not be suited to your own needs right now, or at any time.
-If it involves additional activities, it might even have an opposite effect and create more stress.
+If the new routine involves additional activities, it might even have an opposite effect and create more stress.

 The most effective self-care routine is a simple one.
 It can include steps such as: